 Disable and enable the SMS service.
 At the top of the SMS tab, toggle the on/off button, where On indicates that the service is enabled, and Off indicates that the service is disabled.

 Update the configuration.
-At any time, you can come back to the SMS configuration for an application and make changes.
+At any time, you can come back to the SMS configuration and make changes.
 For example, you can add additional SMS phone numbers, or update the account information.
 When you are done, click the Update button.

 Remove the vendor configuration.
 You can remove the configuration for an SMS vendor.
 Click Remove Vendor Configuration at the bottom of the screen.
 The SMS tab returns to its preconfigured state.